Our Attorneys Can Help You Get Compensation for Accidents on Public Transportation

 Most people use LA’s metro rail train system to quickly travel between areas of the city like Koreatown, DTLA, and Santa Monica without having to deal with the headache of traffic.
 Most passengers on the city’s metro system are just trying to get from Point A to Point B without any trouble, and this is usually the case.

 However, for some, the daily commute does not go this smoothly.
 There were 47 metro-related injuries in 2018.

 Instead of using the underground metro system to get to your destination, you may be met with muggings or stabbings on the platform or even a severe injury if you misstep while trying to board the train car.
 In the most serious cases, people can fall onto the train tracks and perish if the train car is not stopped in time.
 In 2008, an engineer’s negligence caused a metro collision at the Chatsworth station that resulted in 25 deaths.
-This severe accident resulted in a personal injury settlement of $200 million.
+This severe accident resulted in a personal injury and wrongful death settlement of $200 million.